parcelLab/js-plugin-utils/Readme.md

 import "@parcellab/js-plugin-utils/v5/web";
 ```

-And later run it from the HTML file where the bundled js will be included
+And later run it from the HTML file where your app's bundled js will be included
 ```html
 <!DOCTYPE html>
 <html lang="en">